Come and Have a Look Around Our Practice

-Puppy parties take place in our waiting room.
+Puppy Pre-School takes place in our waiting room.
 This has the benefit of not only socialising the puppies but also they associate coming to the Practice with enjoyable experiences and are, therefore, less worried when they visit us in the future.

 Puppies come in all sizes!
 Some parties are very popular